openhab/openhab-addons/bundles/org.openhab.transform.scale/README.md

 ### Formatting output

-At last, Scale transform can take care of formatting an output with this entry :
+At last, Scale transform can take care of formatting an output with this entry:

 `format=%label% (%value%) !`

-Where :
+Where:

 - `%label%` will be replaced by transformed value and
 - `%value%` is the numeric value presen